 So that Justice, with her quiver of elements and predators,

 Can work her blind, emotionless magic

 But unlike sheep, each in these flocks harbors secret demons

 Who whisper treasonous thoughts of self-worth,

 “But the eyes of the flock are on me.

 Without their support I am lost.
 I’d better bleat.”

 So most bleat in sync, and follow the flow

-Whether it lead to greener pastures
+Whether it leads to greener pastures,

 Or a lemming’s leap.